Trapezoid In The NHL

 NHL Trapezoid Rules

-The trapezoid rules in the NHL state that a goal is only allowed to play the puck at the inside of the trapezoid whenever the puck crosses the goal line.
-This means that the goalie must not handle the puck at the sections of ice at the back of the goal line that is not within the trapezoid.
+The trapezoid rules in the NHL state that a goalie is only allowed to play the puck inside the trapezoid whenever the puck crosses the goal line.
+This means that the goalie must not handle the puck at the sections of ice at the back of the goal line that are not within the trapezoid.

 27.8 Restricted Area – A goalkeeper shall not play the puck outside of the designated area behind the net.
 This area shall be defined by lines that begin six feet (6’) from either goal post and extend diagonally to points twenty-eight feet (28’) apart at the end boards.